microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Glossary

 - Blob: binary data that is uploaded to and downloaded from a storage service.
 Blobs are content-addressable and therefore immutable.
-  > Note: Blobs may contain references to other blobs.
 - Chunk: a contiguous region of the tree.
 Every node in the tree belongs to a chunk.
-Chunks can be serialized into compact binary representations and stored in blobs; multiple chunks might fit in a single blob.
-  > Note: The region of the tree captured by a chunk has a "shape".
-The shape of the chunk must be known to retrieve the nodes from within it.
-For extra efficient compaction when encoding, chunks with identical shapes can share the same shape metadata.
+- Chunking Algorithm: An algorithm which divides a tree into chunks
 - Content-addressable: data which can be referred to by a key derived from the data itself.
 For example, data in a store which hashes each value to produce its key.
 - [Copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write): a data structure which is immutable and therefore must be copied to produce modifications, but which does so efficiently by sharing unmodified state with previous versions.
-- Deepest Tree: a tree with N nodes and depth O(N), i.e. a tree shaped like a linked list
+- Deepest Tree: a tree with N nodes and depth O(N), i.e. a tree with a branching factor of 1, essentially a linked list
 - Handle: a serializable reference to a blob.
 In the case of Fluid handles, currently cannot be created until a blob is uploaded.
 - History: the sequence of changes that have been made to a tree over time.
 A given document may or may not care about its tree's history.
 If it does desire the history, then the history must be recorded as part of its summary, since the Fluid service will only deliver ops that occur after the most recent summary.
+- Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.
 - Logical Tree: refers to the actual tree of nodes/data that make up the content of shared tree.
 This term is used to disambiguate when multiple kinds of trees are being discussed in the same context.
 - Partial Checkout: a client loads only a portion of a tree, and can read/write only from/to that portion of the tree.
   > Note: Partial checkout might be necessary for performance reasons (e.g. if the full tree is too large to fit into the client's memory), or for privacy/security reasons (e.g. multiple clients share a tree but each is only allowed access to some part of it)